camunda/camunda-docs-manual/content/modeler/camunda-modeler/dmn.md

 Add Input, Output and Rule elements by clicking the plus signs.
 Edit a table cell by clicking on it.
 Alternatively, the tabulator key can be used to walk through the table cells.

+Delete a rule or a column, copy or insert a new rule by right clicking in the cell:

+{{< img src="img/dmn-modeler-right-click.png" title="Delete or copy rules" >}}

 You can start modeling a Decision Requirement Diagram by clicking the `Show DRD` button, without losing the progress made on the decision table.

 ## Literal Expressions